peterstanton/CSS390-Assignment1/README.md

 7.)
 User is running at least Python 2.7.
 8.)
 User is running Bash 4.3 or later.
 9.)
 User is running the scripts in an Ubuntu environment.
+10.)
+There will be no files in the directory and subdirectories that contain the filename pattern ".ogg" other than the Ogg Vorbis music files the user intends to process.

 ## Built With